Mean-field synchronization model for open-loop, swirl controlled thermoacoustic system: Results and discussions

-\addvspace{10pt} Next, we contrast the predictions from the model with the dynamical states observed during experiments at three representative states.
-These states correspond to thermoacoustic instability, intermittency, and controlled state at three swirler rotation rates marked (a-c) in Fig. \ref{fig:bifur_comp}.
-We plot the time series, probability density function (PDF), and power spectral density (PSD) of $p^\prime$ in Fig. \ref{fig:pres_ts} and $\dot{q}^\prime$ in Fig. \ref{fig:hrr_ts}.
+Next, we contrast the dynamics obtained from the model with the dynamical states observed during experiments at three representative states.
+These states correspond to thermoacoustic instability, intermittency, and suppression state at three swirler rotation rates marked (a-c) in Fig. \ref{fig:bifur_comp}.
+We plot the time series, probability density function, and amplitude spectrum of $p^\prime$ in Fig. \ref{fig:pres_ts} and $\dot{q}^\prime$ in Fig. \ref{fig:hrr_ts}.

-Figures \ref{fig:pres_ts}a and \ref{fig:hrr_ts}a corresponds to the state of thermoacoustic instability with $\Omega_r$ = 0.
-We observe large-amplitude periodic oscillations in $p^\prime$ and $\dot{q}^\prime$, and the PDF depict well-defined bimodal distribution.
-The PSD corresponding to the same state indicates a sharp peak at $f_0=76.9$ Hz.
-Figures \ref{fig:pres_ts}b \& \ref{fig:hrr_ts}b correspond to $\Omega_r$ = 0.39 where we observe intermittent oscillations in both $p^\prime$ and $\dot{q}^\prime$.
-These intermittent fluctuations lead to a change from a bimodal to a unimodal distribution in the PDF.
-Essentially, we note that the model captures the location of intermittent $p^\prime$ and $\dot{q}^\prime$ fluctuations very well while also depicting almost identical distribution.
-We also observe good agreement between the PSDs from the experiments and model, each showing a dominant peak at $93.2$ Hz during the state of intermittency.
-Finally, during the controlled state at $\Omega_r = 0.455$, we observe low-amplitude aperiodic pressure fluctuations with a well-defined unimodal PDF (Fig. \ref{fig:pres_ts}c \& \ref{fig:hrr_ts}c).
-The PSD shows a broadband peak at $91$ Hz.
+Figures \ref{fig:pres_ts}a and \ref{fig:hrr_ts}a correspond to the state of thermoacoustic instability with $\Omega_r$ = 0.
+We observe large-amplitude periodic oscillations in $p^\prime$ and $\dot{q}^\prime$, and the probability density function of $p^\prime$ and $\dot{q}^\prime$ is characterized by a well-defined bimodal distribution.
+The amplitude spectrum corresponding to the same state indicates a sharp peak at $f_0=76.9$ Hz.
+Figures \ref{fig:pres_ts}b \& \ref{fig:hrr_ts}b correspond to $\Omega_r$ = 0.39, and depict intermittent oscillations in both $p^\prime$ and $\dot{q}^\prime$.
+These intermittent oscillations lead to a change from a bimodal to a unimodal distribution in the probability density function of $p^\prime$ and $\dot{q}^\prime$.
+We note that the model accurately depicts the location of epochs of periodic and aperiodic oscillations in both the time series ($p^\prime$ and $\dot{q}^\prime$) while also depicting almost identical probability distribution function of both the time series.
+We also observe a good agreement between the amplitude spectrums of $p^\prime$ and $\dot{q}^\prime$ obtained from the experiments and the model, each showing a dominant peak at 94.2 Hz during the state of intermittency.
+Finally, during the state of suppression at $\Omega_r = 0.455$, we observe low-amplitude aperiodic pressure fluctuations with a well-defined unimodal probability density function (Fig. \ref{fig:pres_ts}c \& \ref{fig:hrr_ts}c).
+The amplitude spectrum of $p^\prime$ is broadband with a peak at $91$ Hz.
 Again, the match between the experiments and the model is quite evident.